-Use the vlan global configuration command to add a VLAN and to enter the config-vlan mode.
+Use the vlan global configuration command on the switch stack or on a standalone switch to add a VLAN and to enter the config-vlan mode.
 Use the no form of this command to delete the VLAN.
 Configuration information for normal-range VLANs (VLAN IDs 1 to 1005) is always saved in the VLAN database.
 When VLAN Trunking Protocol (VTP) mode is transparent, you can create extended-range VLANs (VLAN IDs greater than 1005), and the VTP mode, domain name, and the VLAN configuration are saved in the switch running configuration file.
 You can save configurations in the switch startup configuration file by entering the copy running-config startup-config privileged EXEC command.